Kiuwan logo

 Software governance connects a company’s business strategies to its daily technical operations.
 Its use cases range from reducing unnecessary application expenses to creating frameworks for data management, disaster recovery, and cybersecurity response.
 Having the right tools in place is critical for executing proper software governance, and AppSec solutions like Kiuwan are at the top of the list.

-Kiuwan’s SCA helps check open-source components for vulnerabilities utilizing the National Institute of Standards and Technology (NIST) vulnerability database–helping developers and organizations maintain compatibility all while strengthening security posture.
+Kiuwan’s SCA helps check open-source components for vulnerabilities using the National Institute of Standards and Technology (NIST) vulnerability database, helping developers and organizations maintain compatibility while strengthening their security posture.
 To see how we can elevate your software governance processes, request a demo today.

 In This Article: